STaR-Bets: Sequential Target-Recalculating Bets for Tighter Confidence Intervals: Implementation details

 \section{Implementation details}

 There are certain aspects where the algorithm we implemented deviates from the vanilla version in Algorithm~\ref{alg:our_algo_vanilla}, but the underlying process is still a Test process, so the resulting confidence intervals are valid.
-Namely:
+Here, we describe these details.